List of captive orcas: Orky II

 Orky II was captured in April 1968 off of Pender Harbor, is well remembered as the father of Orkid and Kayla.
 He spent many of his years in captivity at Marineland of the Pacific.
 Corky II accompanied him, and the two were thought to be cousins, as they were both from the same pod.
 He fathered all seven of Corky II's unsuccessful calves.
-Orky was transferred to SeaWorld San Diego California along with Corky II in the year 1986.
+Orky II was transferred to SeaWorld San Diego California along with Corky II in the year 1986.
 There, he was soon put to the bottom of the dominancy ladder.
-Orky was involved in one trainer incident in 1987, where he accidentally breached on a miscue and landed on a trainer (John Sillick) while the trainer was riding Corky II as a stunt.
+Orky II was involved in one trainer incident in 1987, where he accidentally breached on a miscue and landed on a trainer (John Sillick) while the trainer was riding Corky II as a stunt.

-While in service to Sea World, Orky mated with two of their females, Kandu V and Kenau.
-Kandu bore her first successful calf, Orkid, three days before he died on September 26, 1988.
+While in service to Sea World, Orky II mated with two of their females, Kandu V and Kenau.
+Kandu V bore her first successful calf, Orkid, three days before he died on 26 September 1988.
 She was named in his memory: Orky's Kid.
 About two months later, Kenau also gave birth to her calf, another female who was later named Kayla.
-Orky's death was brought on by acute pneumonia and chronic wasting, which meant he lost a lot of weight before he died.
+Orky II's death was brought on by acute pneumonia and chronic wasting, which meant he lost a lot of weight before he died.
 His dorsal fin flopped completely over to his right rather than the left.
 His pectorals were huge and his flukes were curled completely.
 His enormous size can be seen in his daughter, Orkid, who grew up to be quite a large female.
-She is Orky's only living (captive) relative.
-At one time Orky was actually called "Snorky".
+She is Orky II's only living (captive) relative.
+At one time Orky II was actually called "Snorky".
 At almost 22 feet long and 11,000 pounds, he was one of the largest whales ever held in any aquarium.

 Samoa

 Samoa was a female captured off Iceland in 1983.
 Samoa was reported to have died due to complications of giving birth.
 However, her necropsy revealed she had a rare Saksenaea vasiformis fungal infection which likely caused the stillbirth and her death.
-On March 14, 1992, while held at SeaWorld Texas, Samoa went into premature labour, and died giving birth to a female calf a few hours later.
+On 14 March 1992, while held at SeaWorld Texas, Samoa went into premature labour, and died giving birth to a female calf a few hours later.
 The calf was stillborn.
 It was the first reported death of a SeaWorld orca while giving birth.
 The age of Samoa at the time of her death was estimated to be 12–14.

 Shamu

 Captured by Ted Griffin in Puget Sound in 1965, Shamu was intended to be a companion for the orca Namu in Griffin's Seattle aquarium.
 Shamu was, however, quickly leased and eventually sold to SeaWorld San Diego.
-She performed in several SeaWorld shows and eventually died on August 23, 1971.
+She performed in several SeaWorld shows and eventually died on 23 August 1971.
+It was later discovered that Shamu was pregnant at the time of her death.
 The name Shamu has since been used for many different orcas in SeaWorld shows.